davidclaveau/lighthouse-web-notes/Week_2/Day_3/HTTP_Notes.md

 ## `npm request`

 * Node has a package called `request` that makes HTTP requests much simpler for us.
-  * Behind the scenes, it uses `http`, which in turn uses `net` that we already used before
+  * Behind the scenes, it uses `http`, which in turn uses `net` that we have already used before